GarmanGroup/RIDL/README.md

 - Bury CS, et al. (2016) RNA protects a nucleoprotein complex against radiation damage.
 Acta Crystallogr Sect D Struct Biol 72(5):648–657.

 Please cite this if you would like to use these scripts for your own specific damage analysis.

+An accompanying scientific commentary is presented in the same journal issue:

+- Dauter Z (2016) Objective evaluation of radiation damage in a nucleoprotein complex.
+Acta Crystallogr Sect D Struct Biol 72(5):601–602.

+The application of *D<sub>loss</sub>* to investigate MX damage series previously deposited in the PDB can be found at:

+- Bury CS, Carmichael I, Garman EF (2017) OH cleavage from tyrosine: debunking a myth.
+J Synchrotron Radiat 24(1):1–12.

+The RIDL pipeline has a strong dependence on the CCP4 suite of programs to achieve its task (including use of CAD, SCALEIT, FFT, SFALL, PDBCUR, MAPMASK):

+- Winn MD, et al. (2011) Overview of the CCP4 suite and current developments.
+Acta Crystallogr D Biol Crystallogr 67(Pt 4):235–42.